marksercombe/alt-manager/readme.txt

 5. added some logging to the console when bot logs into discoord (amount of users/channels/servers its connected to and its name)

+6. modified the to few alts message to show the amount of alts avalible and the amount requested